-The MCU controls the Macintosh Quadra 700 1 MB ROM, which consists of two 4-Mbit ROMs (each ROM is a 256K x 16-bit, 150-ns device).
+The MCU controls the Macintosh Quadra 900 computer's 1 MB ROM, which consists of two 4-Mbit ROMs (each ROM is a 256K x 16-bit, 150-ns device).
 A ROM SIMM socket is available for future expansion; however, when a ROM SIMM is installed in this socket, the on-board ROM will be automatically disabled.